-Artix ESB provides a standard servlet, the CXF servlet, which acts as an adapter for the Web service endpoints.
+Artix provides a standard servlet, the CXF servlet, which acts as an adapter for the Web service endpoints.
 The CXF servlet is the easiest method for deploying Web services into a servlet container.

-Figure 3 on page 86 shows the main components of a Artix ESB endpoint deployed using the CXF servlet.
+Figure 3 shows the main components of an Artix endpoint deployed using the CXF servlet.

 Figure 3.
-Artix ESB Endpoint Deployed in a Servlet Container
+Artix Endpoint Deployed in a Servlet Container